chuhang/MSRA_Coding_Challenge/README.md

 ###Compile & Run
-Before compiling this code, make sure you have the following dependencies installed on your computer:
+The following dependencies are needed to compile this code:

 * OpenCV
 * PCL
 * CMake

-Then do the following:
+Do the following:

 		mkdir build
 		cd build